Impact of Covid-19 on governance and execution of documents – considerations for housing associations

 If your rules do not permit flexibility on the holding of meetings or passing of resolutions in writing by electronic means or on the execution of documents then the rules could be amended to allow this.
 Rules can be amended by a resolution of the shareholders registered with the Financial Conduct Authority.
 The resolution to amend the rules can itself often be made in writing if it is not possible or considered advisable to hold a general meeting.

-In terms of filing requirements, Companies House has announced that companies are able to apply for a three month extension to their deadline for filing annual accounts in order to mitigate the possibility of fines for late filing caused by COVID-19.
+In terms of filing requirements, Companies House has announced that companies are able to apply for a three month extension to their deadline for filing annual accounts in order to mitigate the possibility of fines for late filing caused by Covid-19.
 Our advice is that companies should apply to take advantage of that flexibility.
 For registered societies, the FCA has stated that it will not take any action where returns due up to 30th June 2020 are delayed by up to three months and that it will review the position again in June 2020.
+This period has subsequently been extended to 30th April 2021.

 For housing associations, the Regulator of Social Housing has now issued a letter outlining flexibilities that it is applying in relation to its regulatory approach.
 This includes pausing all in-depth assessments, extending the submission deadline for Statistical Data Return and Local Authority Data Return and delaying the requirement for the submission of the Forecast Financial Return.